kev-luo/rephrasing-text-app/README.md

 Used Streamlit to create a simple app that leverages LangChain and OpenAI's llm to rephrase text so that it's formal or informal.
 Requires OpenAI API key to use.
+Based off of Greg Kamradt's [youtube video](https://www.youtube.com/watch?v=U_eV8wfMkXU&list=PLqZXAkvF1bPNQER9mLmDbntNfSpzdDIU5&index=13&ab_channel=GregKamradt%28DataIndy%29).